ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

-    You will need following details about the RP (i.e. client) registration with the OP, as described in the [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) spec:
+    You will need following details about the RP (that is, the client) registration with the OP, as described in the [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) spec:

     * _client_id_
     * _redirect_uri_